Mark Anthony Neal: Career

-Neal is the founder and managing editor of the blog NewBlackMan.
-He hosts the weekly webcast Left of Black in collaboration with the John Hope Franklin Center at Duke University.
-A frequent commentator for NPR, Neal contributes to several on-line media outlets, including Huff Post Black Voices and SeeingBlack.com.
+Neal is the founder and managing editor of the NewBlackMan blog.
+He created the Left of Black web series in collaboration with the John Hope Franklin Center for Interdisciplinary and International Studies and Duke University.
+Neal has been an contributor to several media outlets, including the HuffPost Black Voices, C-SPAN, Inquest, NPR News and Notes with Farai Chideya, PopMatters, SeeingBlack, The Undefeated on ESPN, and Vibe.